 Columbia Workers’ Compensation Lawyers Stand by Workplace Car Accident Victims

 As a professional you may already understand that you are entitled to Workers’ Compensation benefits after a serious workplace injury, but you may not know that a workplace car accident may be covered, too.
-Instead of struggling to receive benefits on your own while still recovering, allow our Columbia Workers’ Compensation Lawyers at Chappell, Smith & Arden to offer our assistance.
+Instead of struggling to receive benefits on your own while still recovering, allow our Columbia Workers’ Compensation Lawyers at Chappell Smith & Arden, P.A. to offer our assistance.
 To learn more, call 803-929-3600 or contact us online.
 We assist injured workers throughout South Carolina including those in Columbia, Aiken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout the counties of Lexington County, Richland County, Sumter County, Charleston County, Aiken County, Florence County, Lancaster County, York County, Spartanburg County, Orangeburg County, Kershaw County, and Newberry County.